 Getting updates from the market teams was fantastic as always.
 Things change consistently, and to have them there every quarter to let people know what is going on is critical.
 I have been producing this event for over 20 years now and I still learn every time.

-The 30-year fixed rate loan does not usually get its due as an amazing financial tool that should be utilized by any savvy investor who can get it.
-For many foreigners, it’s incomprehensible that in the U.S. we can get a loan that will never keep up with the cost of living for 30 years.
-During that period, essentially everything else DOES keep up with the cost of living, including rents.
-Only the mortgage payment and balance (which also gets chipped down by amortization) do not keep up with inflation.
-You can talk to many borrowers who have taken 30-year fixed rate loans and after, say, 16 years, realized that although there are 14 years remaining to pay off the loan, the loan balance AND the payment seem very low relative to marketplace rents and prices.
-The remaining 14 years is almost meaningless, since in many cases (statistically and historically) the loan balance will be a small fraction of the home price and not very “meaningfu.”
+You can talk to many borrowers who have taken 30-year fixed-rate loans and after, say, 16 years, realized that although there are 14 years remaining to pay off the loan, the loan balance AND the payment seem very low relative to the marketplace rents and prices.
+The remaining 14 years is almost meaningless since in many cases (statistically and historically) the loan balance will be a small fraction of the home price and not very “meaningful.”
 Just to get some perspective, most other countries on earth have loans that constantly adjust based on inflation.
 Both the payment and the balance track inflation all the time, usually with no yearly and lifetime caps as adjustable loans have in the U.S.

-The power and positive effect on one’s financial future get magnified when you consider that in 2016 we are still in a period in which interest rates are very low.
-While investors cannot get the same favorable loans as homeowners, it is nevertheless quite common nowadays to see investors getting a rate of between 4.25% and 4.75% on Single Family Homes (SFHs) investment properties.
 From a historical perspective, these are extremely low rates.
-Most experts think that in the future, mortgage rates will rise; from a historical perspective even 7% is considered a low rate.
-Thus, these days, you can “turbo boost” the great power of the never-changing-30-year fixed rate loan by also locking in these amazing rates which will never change.
-If in the following years interest rates indeed go up, you will feel quite good about having locked under-5% rates forever.
+Most experts think that in the future, mortgage rates will rise; from a historical perspective, even 7% is considered a low rate.
+Thus, these days, you can “turbo boost” the great power of the never-changing-30-year fixed-rate loan by also locking in these amazing rates which will never change.
+If in the following year’s interest rates indeed go up, you will feel quite good about having locked under-5% rates forever.